EliotAndres/blog/content/about.md

 +++

 ## About
 I am a freelance machine learning engineer with a focus on porting models from prototypes to production.
-I am currently available for your consulting projects.
+I am sometimes available for your consulting projects.

 ## Some of my side projects